 Try: Vitamin K2 with Coconut Oil by Sports Research

-This vitamin K2 supplement is great because it is formulated with oil.
+Sports Research’s vitamin K2 supplement is a suitable vitamin supplement for people who don’t eat vegetables because it is formulated with oil.
 As a fat-soluble vitamin, you need some fat to help vitamin K2 absorption.

 Try: Klamath Blue Green Algae

-Like plants, blue green algae is able to perform photosynthesis to create chlorophyll.
-In addition to being one of the best bioavailable sources of chlorophyll, the algae also is packed with beta carotene, amino acids, biotin, and vitamins and minerals.
+Like plants, blue-green algae are able to perform photosynthesis to create chlorophyll.
+In addition to being one of the best bioavailable sources of chlorophyll, the algae also are packed with beta carotene, amino acids, biotin, and vitamins and minerals.

 Vitamin A